Bio

 areinhardt@penguinrandomhouse.com

-For literary and translation rights:
+For film and TV rights:

-Sally Wilcox at A3 Artists Agency
+Sally Wilcox

 sally.b.willcox@gmail.com

-For literary and translation rights:
+For literary and foreign rights:

 mbw@skagency.com